TaskRatchet/taskratchet-docs/faq.md

 ### Can I try TaskRatchet out without adding my payment details?

-Currently you can, but this isn't by design.
+TaskRatchet is not designed to be used without a payment method.
 Since any charges for late tasks won't succeed without valid payment details, TaskRatchet won't be able to enforce the commitments you've made.
-In the future, payment details will be required to use TaskRatchet.
+For that reason, new users are required to add a payment method during the registration process.

 ### How do I unsubscribe from the daily summary emails?